This post may contain affiliate links. For more information, read my disclosure policy.

 - Banana: Make sure your banana is ripe for the best flavor!

 - Greek yogurt: use your favorite yogurt brand and flavor.
 I love using Dannon Light + Fit or Chobani Zero Sugar.
-Yogurt flavors I recommend would be vanilla, coconut, or banana.
+Yogurt flavors I recommend would be vanilla, coconut, or banana, or dairy-free yogurt.

-- Honey: agave or maple syrup work fantastic in this smoothie.
+- Honey: agave or maple syrup work fantastic in this smoothie, but you can omit if you prefer the natural sweetness of the fruit.

-- Milk: We use unsweetened vanilla almond milk but you can use any kid of milk.
+- Milk: We use unsweetened vanilla almond milk but you can use any kind of milk or non-dairy milk.

 - Cream of coconut: can be found in the mixer aisle with the alcohol.
 It’s really flavorful and adds a nice coconut flavor to the smoothie.
 You can omit, but if you do you might want to increase the honey to 2 tablespoons.